Asian Noodle Platter with Crisp Veggies and Peanut Sauce

 - 1/4 cup minced cilantro

-- One 8-ounce package baked tofu, cut into thin strips
+- 4 ounces (half of an 8-ounce package) baked tofu, cut into thin strips

 - 1/4 cup peanut halves, optional